isabella232/airavata-docs/PGA-Upgrades.md

 2. Do a composer update
 <pre><code> composer update </code></pre>
 This may take little time....
-3. You are all set with latest gateway updates!
+3. You are all set with latest updates!
+4. 16.
+For PGA updating steps try <a href="../Airavata-Upgrades">Airavata Update</a>